-So we created the CHOICE app, a neat little tool that lets users see the carbon emission levels that energy generators are producing at any given time.
+So we created Carbon Tracker (formerly known as CHOICE), a neat little tool available in the Flick app that lets users (Flickster or not!) see the carbon emission levels that energy generators are producing at any given time.
 It shows exactly which forms of generation are creating carbon emissions, and how much, thanks to some clever information from Energy Market Services by Transpower.
-In a nutshell, CHOICE lets us all make educated, informed decisions about when is an environmentally better, or worse time to use our electricity.
+In a nutshell, Carbon Tracker lets us all make educated, informed decisions about when is an environmentally better, or worse, time to use our electricity.

-For Flicksters, it also shows the real-time price of your electricity, including the spot price for your area from WITS (run by NZX), as well as all other variable charges – generation, distribution, Flick retailer fee and the EA levy.
-For people who aren’t Flick customers (you’re missing out!), CHOICE shows an indication of where the current average spot market price is sitting.
+For Flicksters, our Flick app also shows the real-time price of your electricity, including the spot price for your area from WITS if you’re on our Wholesale plan or your fixed price if you’re on Off Peak or Flat, as well as all other variable charges – generation, distribution, Flick retailer fee and the EA levy.
 The wholesale price ties in pretty closely with demand and supply, so the app makes it easy to see how the wholesale price of electricity interacts with the type of generation we’re using.
 Typically, as demand for electricity increases and those backup generators kick in, the cost of electricity tends to increase too.

 So, what can I do?

 Plenty!
-Download CHOICE, turn on notifications and keep an eye on the needle to determine the best time of day to do those jobs that can easily be shifted.
-Turn on the dishwasher just before you go to bed, schedule the washing machine to run during the middle of the day, and put dinner in the slow cooker to avoid the 6 o’clock rush.
-Use timers to switch on appliances at low demand times of the day or night, or check out WEMO for switches and devices that can be controlled from your mobile.
+Download the Flick app, turn on notifications and keep an eye on Carbon Tracker to determine the most environmentally friendly time of day to do those jobs that can easily be shifted.
+Turn on the dishwasher just before you go to bed, put dinner in the slow cooker to avoid the 6 o’clock rush, and use timers to switch on appliances at low demand times of the day or night if you can.

 It’s pretty simple really.
 By individually taking a few steps to change the way we do things, we collectively have the power to reduce the carbon emissions we generate through our electricity.
 And that’s flickin’ choice.